b-lukaszuk/python_luzne_zadanka/book1/ch01/README.md

 - The quotient when a is divided by b
 - The remainder when a is divided by b
 - The result of log10 a
-- The result of a b
+- The result of a to the power of b

 # Task 2